 The union promotes the interests of those working in the sectors we have responsibility for.
 How do we do this?
 By organising the workforce and by using that influence to persuade employers to treat their staff fairly, be they employed or freelance.

 Improvements to pay and conditions of employment (working hours, sick pay, holiday entitlement, and job security, to name but a few) and the proper protection of the workforce through a commitment to health and safety, equality and training define what BECTU is about.

-BECTU has recognition agreements with a huge number of employers operating in the media and entertainment industries.
+BECTU has long-standing recognition agreements with a huge number of employers operating in the media and entertainment industries.
 From large scale employers like the BBC, ITV, the National Theatre or Odeon, through to smaller operations such as the Brewery Arts Centre in Kendal, or an animation workshop in Bristol, BECTU branches are working for their members.

 Our recognition agreements define who we represent and give us the right to negotiate for staff and/or freelances covered by those agreements.

 UK legislation gives everyone the right to belong to a trade union; we hope you will use that right and join your union.
 We also encourage you to find out more about BECTU through your branch.
 We invite you to get involved in the union's work.

 If you are a new entrant to the industry, and have recently graduated or completed a course of training, you may qualify for a special rate for your first year of membership.
 You can download the application available on this page and return it to us by freepost.